ioccc-src/winner/1992/adrian/README.md

 ^.[^5|m^]*[m^]([e=p,;]|[^e=+p,;].*)$
 ```

 Compile and run.
-This is an echo clone.
+This is an `echo(1)` clone.
 Note the efficient algorithm
 employed.